-->

 Vitamin C = 11mg

-List Of Moringa Health Benefits
+List Of Diseases Moringa Can Cure

-Moringa Health Benefits For Diabetes
+Moringa Benefits in Diabetes

 Moringa may be beneficial for people with diabetes or who are at risk of developing diabetes as consuming moringa may regulate blood sugar by reducing the absorption of glucose in the intestines.